 St. John’s Guild Children’s Hospital, New Dorp Beach.
 Over the years, entropy washed this abandoned children’s hospital into the waters off of Staten Island.
 Read more about it here.

 Waterpod, Various Locations.
-A project by artist Mary Mattingly, the first UNY reading took place aboard the Waterpod when it was docked in Queens.
+A project by artist Mary Mattingly, the Waterpod was docked in Queens when it hosted the first UNY reading in 2009.

 Tampon Applicators, New Dorp Beach.
 We’ve heard these are known locally as “beach whistles.”